 Related links

 Advertised bursaries are provided for specific challenges or circumstances and are available if you are enrolled in a particular faculty or year of study.
-There are bursaries available for both undergraduate and postgraduate students.
+There are bursaries available for both undergraduate and postgraduate domestic students.

 Your academic performance will be considered when you apply for this assistance.